 Police cautious on declaring Umzumbe murders as work of serial killer

-Durban - The Democratic Alliance in KwaZulu-Natal wants the rapes and murders of several women in the Umzumbe area to be investigated as the work of a serial killer, and while police have said they are looking at this possibility, they are not yet ready to make a declaration on a serial murderer.
+Durban - The DA in KZN wants the rapes and murders of several women in the Umzumbe area to be investigated as the work of a serial killer, and while police have said they are looking at this possibility, they are not yet ready to make a declaration on a serial murderer.

 Ngcobo said he was making the call following the disappearance of Nelisiwe Dube, Nosipho Gumede, Akhona Gumede and Baja Duma, who were "found raped and brutally killed".